yumiharu-nakano/kernelSB/README.md

 # Bimodal 1D Gaussian SDE Experiments

-This repository contains code for experiments related to stochastic differential equations (SDEs) and MMD-based penalty methods, as presented in A kernel-based method for Schrödinger bridges (https://arxiv.org/abs/2310.14522).
+This repository contains code for experiments related to stochastic differential equations (SDEs) and MMD-based penalty methods, as presented in "A kernel-based method for Schrödinger bridges" (https://arxiv.org/abs/2310.14522).

 ## Project Structure